PetitCoinCoin/everybody-codes/README.md

 # Everybody codes
-Yet another code challenge: https://everybody.codes [The Kingdom of Algorithmia](01_The_Kingdom_of_Algorithmia/stats.md)
+Yet another coding challenge: https://everybody.codes

+[The Kingdom of Algorithmia](01_The_Kingdom_of_Algorithmia/stats.md)